Click to start searching

 Positions in an incorporated association

-If you are starting an incorporated association, or are new to working with an incorporated association, it’s a good idea to understand who runs the association and the legal duties that apply.
+If you are starting an incorporated association, or are new to working with one, it is important to understand the key governance roles, who is responsible for managing the association and the legal duties that apply.

 Our fact sheet for each state and territory covers: